-A funny thing happened this week.
-I found out that talking about being wealthy and money generally is apparently a taboo subject.
+A funny thing happened to me a while ago.
+I found out that talking about wanting to be or being wealthy, and money generally, is apparently a taboo subject.

 And strangely, I was told by some friends recently that money is not important.